Find a Reliable Car Hire in Leicester and Enjoy Huge Savings

-VroomVroomVroom compares prices from all the major car hire suppliers to bring you the guaranteed best price on Leicester car hire!
+- High quality vehicles: VroomVroomVroom compares prices from major car hire suppliers to bring you the guaranteed best price on hire cars and the best fleet.

-Our customers around the world love the simplicity of VroomVroomVroom.
+- Quick and easy to use: Our customers around the world love the simplicity of our website.
 Within a few minutes, they are able to book a car hire for their travel.
-No registration needed, and if you will require assistance, VroomVroomVroom offers live chat help or you can send an email and we're sure to get back to you.
+No registration needed.

-Getting car rental in Leicester doesn't have to be stressful.
-Simply get your car hire in Leicester with VroomVroomVroom and it can't get any easier than that!
+- Excellent service: Finding a reliable hire car doesn't have to be stressful.
+Simply hire a car in Leicester through VroomVroomVroom and it can't get any easier than that!
+For all enquiries, contact us and we will surely provide you with precise and and right information.

 National Space Centre is the UK's largest space visitor attraction which opened in 2001 now welcoming around a quarter of a million visitors each year.
 It features six interactive galleries, the UK's largest planeterium, hosts visits from ledgendary astronauts and special events and much more!
 The centre is located about two mile from the city centre with easy access from the M1 and M69.